What is a Communication Barrier?

 Indeed, in some way, this barrier is similar to the ‘curse of knowledge.’

-The best way to overcome this type of barrier to communication is to make sure people focus on one communication source at a time.
+The best way to overcome these type of barriers to effective communication is to make sure people focus on one communication source at a time.
 It is also essential to create a process that ideas are received, looked at, and filed.
 There should be a queue of some sort.

 We should also appreciate that we are all Individuals and think differently.